jluethi/napari-zarr-writer/README.md

 [![codecov](https://codecov.io/gh/jluethi/napari-zarr-writer/branch/main/graph/badge.svg)](https://codecov.io/gh/jluethi/napari-zarr-writer)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-zarr-writer)](https://napari-hub.org/plugins/napari-zarr-writer)

 Napari plugin to write zarr files
+Prototype created at the napari hackathon on January 18th, 2022
+Current state: Widget has some issues being displayed within napari, but can be called using the widget_test.py script.
+Saves layer as a zarr file, but not yet compatible with the ome-zarr reader in napari.

 ----------------------------------